-We are working to replace the Crooked Creek Bridge at mile 128 on the Steese Highway in the community of Central.
-The current bridge is a one-lane truss bridge.
-The rest of Steese Highway between the bridge and Fairbanks, as well as continuing further north, has two lanes.
-The bridge’s driving surface is wood planks and the bridge abutment walls (retaining walls that support the ends of the bridge) are constructed from wood as well.
+The Department of Transportation and Public Facilities (DOT&PF) is working to replace the Crooked Creek Bridge at mile 128 on the Steese Highway in the community of Central.
+The current bridge is a one-lane truss bridge, while the rest of the Steese Highway to the south, between the bridge and Fairbanks, as well as to the north, toward Circle, has two lanes.
+The bridge's driving surface is made of wooden planks, and the bridge abutment walls (retaining walls that support the ends of the bridge) are also constructed of wood.
 The bridge has reached the end of its service life and needs to be replaced.

-The new bridge will be constructed to current design standards with two lanes and shoulders.
-This wider bridge will accommodate all standard sizes of vehicles and trailers.
-These vehicles will be able to use the roadway access from the bridge toward Circle City.
-The new bridge will have shoulders on both sides, making travel safer for pedestrians and other non-motorized users.
+The new bridge will be constructed to meet current design standards and will have two lanes with shoulders.
+This wider bridge will accommodate all standard sizes of vehicles and trailers, which will be able to use the roadway access from the new bridge to travel toward the city of Circle.
+The addition of shoulders to the bridge will make travel safer for pedestrians and other non-motorized users.

-Please come to our public meeting on October 13 in Central or contact our project manager, Ivet Hall, at
+Please feel free to contact our project manager, Ivet Hall at

 Ivet Hall, P.E.